-Katie Barnard made a motion to recommend to the City Council to accept the request for requesting a zoning map change from R-1 to B-3 for the properties listed above.
+Katie Barnard made a motion to recommend to the Common Council to accept the request for requesting a zoning map change from R-1 to B-3 for the properties listed above.
 Ann Miller seconded the motion which passed with a vote of eight in favor and one opposed.
 The one opposing vote was Jacob Kaufman.

 The next regularly scheduled meeting of the Martinsville Plan Commission will be at 7:00 PM, Tuesday, July 27, 2021.

 There being no further business, the meeting was adjourned with a motion made by Melanie Foley, seconded by Ann Miller, and passed unanimously.